 An Act to resolve certain doubts concerning the power of The Western Australian Turf Club under The Western Australian Turf Club Act 1892, to acquire, dispose of and otherwise deal with real and personal property for the purposes of the Club and to enter into agreements for those purposes.

-[Long title amended by No. 24 of 1997 s.
+[Long title amended: No. 24 of 1997 s.
 14.]

+Preamble

 Whereas certain doubts have arisen concerning the power of The Western Australian Turf Club under The Western Australian Turf Club Act 1892, to acquire, dispose of and otherwise deal with real and personal property for the purposes of the Club and to enter into agreements for those purposes and it is deemed desirable and expedient that the said Club shall have such power and be deemed to have had such power and to resolve such doubts accordingly:

-[Preamble amended by No. 24 of 1997 s.
-15.]
+[Preamble amended: No. 24 of 1997 s.
+15; No. 19 of 2010 s.
+50.]

 Be it therefore enacted by the King’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Legislative Assembly of Western Australia, in this present Parliament assembled and by the authority of the same as follows: —